-I've made so many muffins over the years, plain muffins, chocolate muffins, carrot muffins, you name it, I have probably already baked them.
-Muffins are always good, easy to make, ready in no time, good to take to a party.
+I've made so many muffins over the years, plain muffins, chocolate muffins, carrot muffins, you name it; I have probably already baked them.
+They are always good, easy to make, ready in no time, and good to take to a party.

-But these easy apple muffins (and my absolute favorite muffins – the sour cream muffins) do stand out.
-I just love that cinnamon flavor, that sugary topping, the soft apples inside and that perfect crumb.
+But these ones (and my absolute favorite – the sour cream muffins) do stand out.
+I just love that cinnamon flavor, that sugary topping, the soft apples inside, and that perfect crumb.
 Really the best apple muffins I have ever made!
-You should definitely give these moist apple and cinnamon muffins a try!
+You should definitely give them a try!

-Especially now, in autumn, when apples are so good and so cheap, I have so many apples at the moment, I could bake some apple muffins or apple cake every day.
+Especially now, in autumn, when apples are so good and so cheap, I have so many apples at the moment that I could bake some apple muffins or cake every day.

 What apples are good for muffins?

 - A tarter sort of garden apple would be fine, but use whatever you happen to have.
-I have no idea how all the garden apples I keep getting from all our neighbors are called, every neighbor has a different apple tree in the garden and I never remember to ask about the name of a particular apple.
+I have no idea what all the garden apples I keep getting from all our neighbors are called, every neighbor has a different apple tree in the garden, and I never remember to ask about the name of a particular apple.

-- Their general name would be cooking or baking apples, apples that are not very sweet or crispy, the kind of apple you would probably not choose to eat as it is.
+- Their general name would be cooking or baking apples, apples that are not very sweet or crispy, the kind of apple you would probably not choose to eat as they are.

-- The fact that they are not particularly sweet or juicy makes them perfect for baking cakes or apple muffins.
+- The fact that they are not particularly sweet or juicy makes them perfect for baking.